Shashi1024/Spring/Notes/Security.md

 - a custom user service must implement `UserDetailsService` and override a single method `loadUserByUserName(String username)`
 - `UserDetails` is the standard data model used by Spring Security to represent a user. a custom user model must either implement this interface or be converted to a `UserDetails` object.

+- `@AuthenticationPrincipal` annotation is used to inject the currently authenticated user's `UserDetails` object directly into a method parameter.

 ---